Dayton Triangle, Aurora, CO Violent Crime Rates and Maps

 Dayton Triangle Violent Crime Breakdown

-The table below shows which violent crimes are used to calculate the Violent Crime Grade above.
-All violent crime rates are shown as the number of crimes per 1,000 Dayton Triangle residents in a standard year.
+The table below shows which offenses feed the Violent Crime Grade above, each as crimes per 1,000 Dayton Triangle residents in a standard year.

 Crime Type